What is empathy?

 Is there such a thing as too much empathy?

-Those who are hypersensitive to the emotions of others can feel overwhelmed by their empathetic feelings.
-Although rare, some people report that they feel physical pain when they are close to others in emotional distress.
+Those of us who are hypersensitive to the emotions of others can often feel overwhelmed by their empathetic feelings.
+Some people might also be overwhelmingly sensitive to the feelings of someone in a film or tv-show who is going through hardship.
+Although it is rare, some people report that they actually feel physical pain when they are close to others who are in emotional distress.
 In the main, however, anyone with empathetic emotions knows when to limit their support for others.
-This is because they also sense when their sympathy is no longer wanted – thanks to empathy, of course!
+This is because they also sense when their sympathy is no longer wanted or needed – thanks to empathy, of course!

 What is the difference between empathy and sympathy?